john-k-walton/Prologue-Oscillators/README.md

 **Traditional Control Schema Description:**

 The same schema is used across all M5 user oscillators.
-Plaits provides three inputs that describe a cubic sonic space for each model. supporting modulations in multiple dimensions produce the most interesting sounds for subtractive sculpting.
+Plaits provides three inputs that describe a cubic sonic space for each model.
+Modulations in multiple dimensions produce the most interesting sounds for subtractive sculpting.
 - Shape - Bias 1; Initial input value for Modulation Channel One
 - (S)Shape - Bias 2; Initial input value for Modulation Channel Two
 - Param 1 - Bias 3; Iniitial input value for Modulation Channel Three